-Although the Cloud-DPS product had been previously available under a subscription-based licensing model, after undergoing an engineering/architectural review to determine effort to modernize the underlying code-base into a cloud-native-based application that could also be bundled/integrated into and with the CTSS platform, Cloud-DPS will remain in its current stand-alone state.
+Although the Cloud-DPS product had been previously available under a subscription-based licensing model, it remains in its current stand-alone state after an engineering review.
+The effort required to modernize the underlying code-base into a cloud-native application that could be integrated with the CTSS platform was deemed significant.